jundalisay/sp/content/en/material/fallacies/superluminal.md

 Einstein's scam Relativity is the reason why Modern Physics imposes a limiting dogma that nothing travels faster than light.

 This is because it cancelled the aether which is the mechanism behind time and therefore speed.
+This is because the aether is the substance of ideas, feelings, and the abstract mind or soul that has those ideas and feelings.
+Time is from change and change is from perception which is a mental activity.

+Idea is the unit of measure in the measeurement problem and so the aether fixes all of the biggest problems in Modern Physics.

+## Bad Effects of Einstein's Fallacies: Backward Physics

-This dogma is then imposed all throughout Modern Physics to create wacky theories to coerce Nature to conform to human dogma:
+But the Einstein dogma is imposed all throughout Modern Physics to create wacky theories to coerce Nature to conform to human dogma:

 1. Early-Universe Physics for the Hubble Tension